rolling-scopes-school/aws/aws-developer/nodejs-aws/03_serverless_api/task.md

 Reviewers should verify the lambda functions by invoking them through provided URLs.

-- Product Service Serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
+- Product Service contains configuration for 2 lambda functions, API is not working at all, but configuration is correct
 - The `getProductsList` OR `getProductsById` lambda function returns a correct response (POINT1)
 - The `getProductsById` AND `getProductsList` lambda functions return a correct response code (POINT2)
 - Your own Frontend application is integrated with Product Service (`/products` API) and products from Product Service are represented on Frontend.
 AND POINT1 and POINT2 are done.